Lawyer Profile Detail

 Caroline is a contributing author to Defending Class Actions in Canada and Doing Business in Canada.

-Caroline is recognized as a leading lawyer in the area of product liability litigation in the current edition of Chambers Canada.
+In 2017, Caroline was named as one of Canada's 100 Most Powerful Women by The Women's Executive Network (WXN), which recognizes the country's most highly-accomplished women in their respective fields.
+Caroline is also recognized as a leading lawyer in the area of product liability litigation in the current edition of Chambers Canada.
 She also appears in the current edition of the Canadian Legal Lexpert Directory as a leading lawyer in the areas of class actions, public law litigation, and professional liability.

 Between 1993 to 1995, Caroline served as a special advisor to the Ontario Minister of Education and Training on legislative matters.
 For several years, she taught trial advocacy at the University of Toronto Law School and was formerly an instructor in the Ontario Management Development Program at George Brown College.
 Caroline has also spoken on legal issues in Canada and the United States.